drjmcc/cdk-events/README.md

-# Welcome to your CDK TypeScript project
+# CDK Events

-This is a blank project for CDK development with TypeScript.
+This is a sample app TypeScript CDK app that shows how to create and integrate SQS/SNS/Lambda.

+## Prerequisites
+Install the CDK CLI:

+`npm install -g aws-cdk`

+## Build

+`npm run build`

+## Compare a deployed stack with the current state

+`cdk diff`

+##Emit the synthesized CloudFormation template

+`cdk synth`

+## Notes

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template